DGXeon/DGXeon/README.md

 - 👋 Hi, I’m josephxeon
 - ❎ I am just a student, not programmer
 - 👨🏻‍🦱 15 years old
-- 🇲🇨 Born in Indonesia, Palangkaraya
 - 🇮🇳 Currently living in India, Northeast, Mizoram
-- 👀 I’m interested in javascript
+- 👀 I’m interested in javascript, html, php, cpp and python
-- 🌱 I’m currently studying Diploma In Computer Scinece And Engineering
+- 🌱 I’m currently studying Diploma In Computer Scinece And Engineering, At NIELIT, AIZAWL
 - 💞️ I’m looking to collaborate on whatsapp bots
 - 📫 How to reach me https://youtube.com/channel/UCvAo9TZ0Pw9vrJ_0WYRyO3A